berrnd/sitefeed/README.md

 sitefeed
 ========

-Monitor websites for changes and get them as a unified diff via RSS
+PHP application that monitors websites for changes and delivers them as a unified diff via RSS

+> sitefeed is also available as a free public service: [https://sitefeed.de](http://sitefeed.de)

 ## Requirements
 Any webserver with PHP and the xdiff extension